MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsVoiceApplicationsPolicy.md

 ```
 Grant-CsTeamsVoiceApplicationsPolicy -Identity "Ken Myer" -PolicyName "SDA-Allow-All"
 ```
-The command shown in Example 1 assigns the per-user teams voice applications policy SDA-Allow-All to the user with the display name "Ken Myer".
+The command shown in Example 1 assigns the per-user Teams voice applications policy SDA-Allow-All to the user with the display name "Ken Myer".

 ### EXAMPLE 2
 ```